President, Development Committee Chair

 Board Member, Membership Committee Chair

 Heather Herrick is the proud proprietor of her second company, Domestic Divas, LLC, located in Virginia Beach.
-Utilizing the past six years to grow business and settle into the area after relocating from Ohio, Heather has explored multiple non-profits while maintaining positions on others such as the Sponsorship chairperson for the Ashland Ohio Balloonfest, Media Director with The End of Watch Foundation, as well as membership chairperson for Princess Ann Plaza Civic League.
+Utilizing the past seven years to grow business and settle into the area after relocating from Ohio, Heather has explored multiple non-profits while maintaining positions on others such as the Sponsorship chairperson for the Ashland Ohio Balloonfest, Media Director with The End of Watch Foundation, as well as membership chairperson for Princess Ann Plaza Civic League.
 Heather brings experience and dedication to the HRBOR board, as well as the voice of a true small business owner and self-starter.
 Heather is passionate about diversity and acceptance on ALL platforms, focusing on the workplace and corporate community, large and small.

 Jordan is currently the Development Manager for Alzheimer’s Association Southeastern Virginia Chapter.